ArdanaCLM/ardana-dev-tools/README.md

 ### Build the SLES Vagrant Image

-You will now be able to build a SLES vagrant image for use in building venvs and booting the test infrastructure.
+You will now be able to build a SLES vagrant image for use in booting the test infrastructure.

     % env ARDANA_SLES_ARTIFACTS=true \
         bin/build-distro-artifacts